pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 # Presence API for Go SDK

-Presence lets you track who is online/offline and store custom state.
+Presence tracks online/offline status and optional custom state.
 It shows:
-- Join/leave events
+- Join/leave events per channel
-- Channel occupancy
+- Channel occupancy (user count)
 - Channels a UUID is subscribed to
 - Presence state per user

-Learn more in the Presence overview.
+Requires Presence add-on enabled for your key in the Admin Portal.
+See Presence overview and Presence Events for details.

 ## Here now

-##### Requires Presence

-Returns current state of channels: list of UUIDs and total occupancy.
+Returns the current state of channels: UUIDs present and occupancy counts.

-##### Cache
-3-second response cache time.
+Cache: 3-second response cache time.

 ### Method(s)